-- Submit the necessary application forms and fee to a local DMV branch office.
+Submit the necessary application forms and fee to a local DMV branch office.
 You must have 6 points of identification and bring either a U.S. Social Security Card or a letter of ineligibility from the Social Security Administration issued less than 30 days before.
 Acceptable proofs of identity and date of birth are established by the DMV and may change.
-You should read the requirements carefully and make sure that you have the proofs needed to submit your application.
+You should read their website carefully and make sure that you have the proofs needed to submit your application.

-- Pass the written test to receive your Learner's Permit.
+Pass the written test to receive your Learner's Permit.
 The written test is based on the safety information and traffic laws in the Driver’s Manual.
 Typically the test is not that long, but it is very important that you are well-prepared for the test.
 It would be a shame to have to take it twice.

-- You must complete a mandatory 5-hour mandatory pre-licensing course.
+You must complete a mandatory 5-hour mandatory pre-licensing course.
 You will receive a certificate of completion, which is needed to schedule your road test.
 You will need this certificate in order to be eligible to take the road test in the future.

-- Practice for your road test.
+Practice for your road test.
 You may drive with your Learner's Permit as long as you have a licensed driver 21 years or older to supervise you.
-DMV recommends that new drivers have at least 50 hours of driving (15 at night) before taking their road test.
+DMV recommends that new drivers have at least 50 hours of driving (15 at night), if not more, before taking their road test.

-- Schedule your road test, by phone or online, using the certificate of completion for your pre-licensing course.
+Schedule your road-test by phone or online, using the certificate of completion for your pre-licensing course.
 You must bring a vehicle to complete the road test and have proper documentation to show that it is registered and passed inspection.
 This is often forgotten and if not done properly could lead to you not being able to take the test on that day.

-- Once you successfully pass the road test, you will receive a temporary license to keep with your permit.
-The official Drivers License will be mailed within a few weeks.
+Once you successfully pass the road test, you will receive a temporary license to keep with your permit.
+The official Driver’s License will be mailed within a few weeks.
 Make sure that the DMV has your most updated address.

 Important F-1 Links